 - Sweat.
 Through exercise and saunas, sweating also plays a role in detoxifying the body from excess estrogen.

 - Relax.
 Reducing stress is one of the best ways that you can support your sex hormones and thyroid hormones.
 Chronic stress can fatigue the adrenal glands, which control many of the hormones in the body.
 By balancing the adrenals, you can support progesterone production and a healthy estrogen to progesterone ratio.

 - Consider supplements.
 Certain supplements, such as DIM (diindolylmethane), are helpful for estrogen dominance, specifically in the case of excess estrogen with normal levels of progesterone.
 DIM is a natural substance found in many cruciferous vegetables that can also be taken in capsule form.
 The therapeutic dose is 200 mg per day.
 Other supplements to consider include milk thistle, alpha lipoic acid, maca, and B vitamins.
 Another supplement that helps with balancing adrenal hormones and progesterone is pregnenolone, at a recommended dose of 10-30 mg per day.
 I am a big proponent of patient education and self management, and many of the above supplements are generally safe.
 However, it’s always best to check with your practitioner before using any of them.
 Furthermore, while I have often recommended pregnenolone to clients based on their test results, I never recommend using pregnenolone unless under the guidance of a trained professional.

 More Resources to Reverse Estrogen Dominance

-If you are ready to dive in a little deeper, especially into the world of herbal medicine for hormones, I highly recommend looking into the work of my friend and colleague Magdalena Wszelaki.
+If you are ready to dive a little deeper, I highly recommend Overcoming Estrogen Dominance, the latest book from my friend and colleague Magdalena Wszelaki.